 COVID-19 has heavily impacted many aspects of Gen Zers’ lives, and soft skills are no exception.
 When asked which new soft skill they’ve developed during the pandemic, nearly half (46%) selected adaptability.
 Despite disruption to education and career plans, the future generation is getting a crash course in adaptability that will be sure to pay off later.

 Empathy (8%) and relationship building (7%) ranked much lower on Gen Zer’s list of skills they’ve developed during the pandemic, but the majority of Gen Z doesn’t blame technology.
 Seventy two percent said they do not believe technology has weakened their ability to maintain strong interpersonal relationships or develop people skills.

 Gen Z sees pros and cons when it comes to virtual events.

 Want to learn more about Generation Z’s perception on higher education and the workforce?
-If you have questions that you’d like us to ask our community of over one million Tallo users, let us know here.
+If you have questions that you’d like us to ask our community of over one million Tallo users, join in the conversation at Tallo Community.